papishampooo/face/README.md

 ### **II.
 Any problems with installing Insightface or other dependencies**

-(for Mac M1/M2 users) If you get errors when trying to install Insightface - please read https://github.com/Gourieff/sd-webui-reactor/issues/42

 (for Windows Users) If you have VS C++ Build Tools or MS VS 2022 installed but still have a problem, then try the next step:
 1. Close (stop) your SD WebUI Server and start it again